LIT-Protocol/lit-js-sdk/README.md

 To unlock a LIT, you must retrieve the encryption key from the server.
 This SDK provides a convenience function to do this for you called `toggleLock`.
 It will pull down the encryption key, and decrypt content located at `window.encryptedZipDataUrl`, and then load the content into a div with id `mediaGridHolder`.
 You may use `toggleLock` or implement parts of it yourself if you have further customizations.
 Here's how it works.

 First, obtain an authSig from the user.
 This will ask their metamask to sign a message proving they own the crypto address that presumably owns the NFT.
+Pass the chain you're using.
+Currently "polygon" and "ethereum" are supported

 ```
-const authSig = await checkAndSignAuthMessage()
+const authSig = await checkAndSignAuthMessage({chain: 'polygon'})
 ```

 Next, obtain the symmetric key from the LIT network.
 It's important that you have a connected LitNodeClient accessible at window.litNodeClient for this to work.